shdwjk/TheAaronSheet/README.md

 | `.D[#]` | Decimal format.
 The result will be a number with the given amount of decimal places from 0-9.
 The type will be a string, so use Floating-Point format if you need to do math. |

 ##### Writing Values
 Writing values is exactly like you would expect, you simply set the property.
+This works only for existing attributes and fields.
 ```javascript
 attrSet.total_weight = row.I.quantity * row.F.weight;
 ```